grande-dev/pFT-ANLC-preview/README.md

 ### Fault affecting the second actuator
-Finally, when a fault is injected on the second actuator, both the LQR and the vANLC fail to drive the pendulum towards the desired equilibrium position, whilst the pFT-ANLC retains the stabilising capability:
+In this case study, when a fault is injected on the second actuator, both the LQR and the vANLC fail to drive the pendulum towards the desired equilibrium position, whilst the pFT-ANLC retains the stabilising capability:

 LQR                        |  vANLC                    | pFT-ANLC
 :-------------------------:|:-------------------------:|:-------------------------: